 About Meadowood Napa Valley

 Founded in 1961 and acquired by H. William Harlan in 1979, Meadowood Napa Valley has dedicated itself to delivering exceptional service and creating memorable experiences for its guests for more than half a century.
-This commitment to exemplary hospitality has made Meadowood a touchstone for travelers seeking a stay in California wine country, as well as serving the local community as a gathering place for social, cultural, and viticultural life.
+This commitment to exemplary hospitality has made Meadowood a touchstone for travelers seeking a stay in California wine country, as well as a gathering place for the local community’s social, cultural, and viticultural life.

-What hasn’t changed is Meadowood’s exceptional service.
+What continues to set it apart is Meadowood’s exceptional service.
 Their hyper-personalized approach remains a throughline in their work with all guests, offering a welcoming immersion into Napa Valley’s joyful, imaginative approach to both recreation and relaxation.
-Since its revitalization, the property has earned three Michelin Keys and recognition as a 2026 Forbes Five-Star hotel and spa.
+A longtime recipient of the Forbes Travel Guide Five-Star Awardsfor both hotel and spa, Meadowood earned Three Keys from the Michelin Guide in 2024, when the first-ever global Key selection debuted—an honor it holds to today.
 A gathering place, private club, and intimate country hotel for generations, the 250-acre wine-country estate invites guests into the family and community life of Napa.

-The Wine Center at Meadowood lets you fully immerse yourself in wine culture.
+The Wine Center at Meadowood lets you fully immerse yourself in the culture of wine.
 When booking a class here, the center’s renowned educators offer tailored courses and experiences.
-One day, you might be learning the story of wine through a handful of glasses; another day, you’re blind tasting like a sommelier, with the Wine Center’s wide range of programming that explores wine fundamentals, history, and culture through curated, approachable tastings over the course of an hour to an hour-and-a-half.
+One day, you might be learning the story of wine through a handful of glasses; another day, you’re blind tasting like a sommelier, with The Wine Center’s wide range of programming that explores wine fundamentals, history, and culture through curated, approachable tastings over the course of an hour to an hour-and-a-half.
 Classes include “The History of Wine in Five Glasses,” “Secrets of the Sommelier: Blind Tasting,” and “Wine Tasting 101.”
 “Borders, Bottles and Battlefields” examines wine in international history, while “Extreme Winemaking” delves into vineyard farming.
 Some classes feature bottles from producers without tasting rooms, granting rare industry access.

 Guided winery tours are tailored to your interests—meaning those with a deeper knowledge can go granular, while those just entering the world of wine can learn the basics.
-Meadowood’s Director of Education, Kelli A. White, brings a decade of experience as a sommelier in New York City and Napa Valley, and is the author of the acclaimed books Napa Valley, Then & Now and Wine Confident.
-Before joining Meadowood, she and her husband built the world’s largest collection of Napa wines.
-We sat down with Kelli to dig deep into wine education, the tips to traveling with the curiosity of a sommelier, and how to transform your next Napa Valley trip into a truly spectacular experience—whether it’s your first time or your fifteenth.
+Kelli A. White, Director of Education for The Wine Center at Meadowood, brings a decade of experience as a sommelier in New York City and Napa Valley, and is the author of the acclaimed books Napa Valley, Then & Nowand Wine Confident.
+We sat down with Kelli to dig deep into wine education, get tips on traveling with the curiosity of a sommelier, and to learn how to transform your next Napa Valley trip into a truly spectacular experience—whether it’s your first time or your fifteenth.

-Check out our interview with Meadow Napa Valley’s Wine Center Director, Kelli A. White, below.
+Check out our interview with Meadowood Napa Valley’s Wine Center Director, Kelli A. White, below.

 SmartFlyer: Can you define wine education and tell us a bit about the wine education available at Meadowood?